Chandra-nagalla/urban-dictionary-app/README.md

 # urban-dictionary-app
-Please use Android Studio 4.0 for application gradle build This application has been used below Jetpack components
+Please use Android Studio 4.0 for application gradle build,

+This application has been used below Jetpack components
 1. MVVM
 2. Live Data